dysgwr/mimir-question-timer/README.md

    |Q|Undo|
    |Z|Start/reset timer|
    |L|Show next question|

+## Empty seats
+If a player is missing, you can indicate this on the timer configuration.
+This player will be passed automatically whenever they are due to answer a question.

+If the player who should be receiving a direct is missing, the first player in the bonus queue will be given additional time to answer (as specified by the **Empty Seat Time** option.
+If the question is passed/wrong, the next player will be given the remaining **Empty Seat Time** plus the **PASS** time configured.

 ## Contact
 1. Email me at **dsouza.arnold@gmail.com** for any clarifications or to report any bugs.